ChantelleAA/Node-Classification-Project/README.md

 ### Step 5: Cross-Validation
 - **K-Fold Cross-Validation:** Systematically split the dataset into K folds.
 For each fold, train the model on K-1 folds and validate it on the remaining fold.
 This process is repeated K times with each fold used exactly once as the validation set.
-- **Performance Metrics:** Calculate accuracy, loss, and other relevant metrics for each fold.
+- **Performance Metrics:** Calculate accuracy and loss for each fold.
 Aggregate these metrics to assess the overall performance and stability of the model.

 ### Step 6: Evaluation and Output
 - **Test Evaluation:** After model training and validation, assess the model on a separate test set (if available) to evaluate its performance on unseen data.